Toledo777/Coding-League/retrospective.md

 ## What went well
 - Robert:
     - Having google authentication functional
+- Gabriel:
+    - Working with Alex (and towards the end, Noah) on the search page
+    - Populating the tags multi-select element with all possible tags + filtering posts in realtime on tag selection

 ## What didn't go well
+- Gabriel
+    - Using the original dual-slider component I installed for selecting a difficulty range
+    - After switching to the actually usable component, hooking it up to the search results, but we got it eventually

 ## Champion Summary
 ### Robert (unit test coverage):